What goes in my recycling boxes?

 We’ll collect:

-• plastic food containers like yoghurt pots, spread tubs and meat, fruit or ready meal trays
+• plastic food containers like yoghurt pots, spread tubs and trays that hold meat, fruit or ready meals

 • food and drink cartons and cans